frankalbenesius/social/README.md

 1. Clone repository.
 1. Install dependencies using `npm install` or `yarn install`.
 1. Create a `.env` environment variables file to store Firestore project information.
+See below for more info.
 1. Start the development server with `npm run dev` or `yarn dev`.

 ## Notes about Firestore:

-The easiest thing you can do to connect to Firestore is ask Frank for the environment variables from his Firestore instance.
-It has the authentication methods and Security Rules (which aren't trivial) in place already.
-We'll need to figure out a better way to share this kind of Firestore management in the future.

-If you want to create your own Firestore project to test this project locally, I'd recommend turning on email authentication with email-link signin.
+If you want to create your own Firestore project to test this project locally, I'd recommend you first turn on email authentication with email-link signin.
 Then, create a `.env` file that matches the provided `.env.example` using the variables your own Firestore project will provide.
-Lastly, you can turn off all security rules for your Firestore instance.
-That's probably easier then trying to guess as to what the one I'm using is doing.

-I am pretty new to this stuff so let me know if I'm being a dummy.
+Then you'll need to use the firebase CLI to deploy the security rules and firebase functions included in this project.
+That's a pretty loose set of directions so let me know if you need assistance.